The Eucharist and the Eternal Sacrifice of Christ: The Cross, Eternity, and the Mystery of the Eucharist - Full Book Free

 From the beginning, the Church has spoken plainly about what the Eucharist is.
 It is the Body and Blood of our Lord and Savior, Jesus Christ, the Son of the Heavenly Father, the Most High God.
 It is not symbolic.
 It is not a representation.
 It is not a reminder.
 It is our Lord Jesus Christ Himself, truly present and truly received by the faithful in the Eucharist.
 This confession has remained the immovable center of the Church’s life, even as the languages used to describe it have shifted through the centuries.

-The aim of this book is to remain within that same ancient tradition — not to explain the mystery away, but to stand in awe of the mystery.
+The aim of this book is to remain within that same ancient tradition, not to explain the mystery away, but to stand in awe of the mystery.

 For this reason, this book relies on Scripture, the early Church Fathers, and the shared apostolic inheritance of the Church before the schism.
 It does not enter later debates where language and emphasis diverge.
 It remains with what Catholic and Orthodox Christians have always confessed together.
+Rather than avoiding difficulty, these pages seek to remain anchored in the Eucharistic mystery as it was shared before our divisions began.

 The Claim This Book Makes

 At the center of our faith stands the Cross of our Lord and Savior Jesus Christ.
 We confess that this sacrifice occurred once for all, that it was completed in history, and that it accomplished the redemption of the world.
-At the same time, we confess something equally bold: this same sacrifice is not sealed away in the past.
+At the same time, we confess something equally bold.
+This same sacrifice is not sealed away in the past.
 In the Eucharist, we do not merely remember what Christ did.
 We physically encounter Him in the moment of the Cross.

 This book is written from a single, steady conviction.
 The Eucharist is the real, physical, and literal presence of Jesus Christ.
 When we receive it, we are not merely looking back at the sacrifice of the Cross as an event lost to history.
 Instead, we are brought into the actual reality of that sacrifice, at the exact moment in time it happened.
+This does not happen because time is being reversed or because the event is being repeated.
+Rather, it happens because what was offered in that moment stands eternally present before God and His cosmic power.
+This is no metaphor, or is it just emotional language meant to stir the heart.
+It is a literal claim rooted in the ancient way the Church understands God, time, and the saving work of Christ.

 God is not subject to time as creation is subject to time.
 He created time while He stands outside of it.
 Scripture reveals God as eternal, unchanging, and present to all moments at once.
-The saving work of Christ, offered by the eternal Son to the Eternal Father, is not confined to a single point in time in the same way human events are confined.
+The saving work of Christ, offered by the eternal Son to the Eternal Father, is not confined to a single point in time in the same way human created events are confined.
 The Cross occurred in history, but it is not limited by history.
 It was an act that touched all time, all creation, and all reality.
+Now and forever.

 This understanding was never a later theological invention; it has always lived first in the heart of our prayer.
 In the liturgy, the voices of both East and West speak of a gift given today, an offering made now, and a reality that remains always.
 This is not a matter of poetic excess or empty metaphor.
 Every word is deliberate.
+The Church speaks in the present tense quite simply because she knows these things to be true.

 We confess the eternal God, the living God, the God who is the Ancient of Days.
 Scripture does not present God as moving from moment to moment, waiting for events to unfold or reacting to what has already happened.
 God reveals Himself as “I AM.”
 Not as one who was, not as one who will be, but as the One who is.
 This is not a poetic title.
 It is a revelation of how God exists.